xpack-dev-tools/meson-build-xpack/README-BUILD.md

 ## How to build distributions

-### Update git repos

-To keep the development repository in sync with the original Meson Build repository, in the `xpack-dev-tools/meson-build` Git repo:

-- checkout `xpack`
-- merge `xpack-develop`

-No need to add a tag here, it'll be added when the release is created.

-### Prepare release

-To prepare a new release, first determine the Meson Build version (like `0.55.3`) and update the `scripts/VERSION` file.
-The format is `0.55.3-1`.
-The fourth number is the xPack release number of this version.
-A fifth number will be added when publishing the package on the `npm` server.

-Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.

-### Check `README.md`

-Normally `README.md` should not need changes, but better check.
-Information related to the new version should not be included here, but in the version specific file (below).

-### Create `README-<version>.md`

-In the `scripts` folder create a copy of the previous one and update the Git commit and possible other details.

-### Update `CHANGELOG.md`

-Check `CHANGELOG.md` and add the new release.

 ### Build

 Although it is perfectly possible to build all binaries in a single step